 As you can see, children’s books are a huge and varied resource to tap into when learning French.

 Due to their clear, concise and colorful content, it’s very possible to get through one story as a short evening activity.
-And if you pair your short story reading with other resources, you’ll have a well-rounded learning routine.
+And if you pair your short story reading with other resources (like a good French dictionary for kids!), you’ll have a well-rounded learning routine.